T-Troll/alienfx-tools/README.md

 - Network activity - Switch light if any network traffic detected (across all adapters).
 - System overheat - Switch light if system temperature above cut level (default 95C, but you can change it using slider below).
 - Out of memory - Switch light if memory usage above 90% (you can change it by the same slider).<br>
-"Blink" checkbox switch triggered value to blink between on-off colors 5 times per sec (well... about 5 times).
+"Blink" checkbox switch triggered value to blink between on-off colors 4 times per sec.
-<br><br><b>WARNING:</b> Morph mode doens't works for old devices.
-Pulse and Morph effects doesn't work if you use any Performance or Activity events monitoring.
+<br><br><b>WARNING:</b> All color effects stop working if you enable any Event monitoring.

 ## Tools Used
 * Visual Studio Community 2019